 In order to progress to next class, must have both required length of service with Venice Fire Department as a Battalion Chief/EMT.
 No Battalion Chief/EMT can progress by more than one class per fiscal year.

+Pay progression will occur only on October 1 of each year of this collective bargaining agreement and not on employees' anniversary dates.

 Progression will occur only on the first day of the first full pay period of October each year of this collective bargaining agreement.